ymcmrs/PyINT/README.md

            Using Load_data.py

-PS: 1) All of the above codes are based on the hypothesis that you have installed GAMMA (https://www.gamma-rs.ch/);
+PS:  All of the above codes are based on the hypothesis that you have installed GAMMA (https://www.gamma-rs.ch/).
-    2) Download S1 data is based on SSARA, so you should install SSARA software first https://github.com/bakerunavco/SSARA.